openshift/osdctl/docs/command/osdctl_cost_reconcile.md

 Checks if there's a cost category for every OU.
 If an OU is missing a cost category, creates the cost category

-### Synopsis

-Checks if there's a cost category for every OU.
-If an OU is missing a cost category, creates the cost category

 ```
 osdctl cost reconcile [flags]
 ```